 The set recreated the dining room style workplace and infused the story's shipwreck plot with books and art linked to Spain's maritime history.

-Versions of real artefacts Tucker discovered on Bermuda wrecks are behind Nick Nolte including a short sword recovered by Tucker in the 1960s.
+Versions of real artefacts Tucker discovered on Bermuda wrecks are behind Nick Nolte including a short sword recovered by Tucker in 1959.

-The painting to the right of Jacqueline Bisset, at the top of the stairs, is English Ships and the Spanish Armada, August 1588 a real painting kept at the National Maritime Museum, in Greenwich, UK.
+The painting to the right of Jacqueline Bisset, at the top of the stairs, is a copy of English Ships and the Spanish Armada, August 1588.
+The original painting is kept at the National Maritime Museum, in Greenwich, UK.

-A copy of the same painting hangs in the David P Gutteridge Gallery at the Queen's Exhibition Hall which was the location of the 'Hamilton Library' scene.
+A copy of the same painting hangs in the David P. Gutteridge Gallery at Dockyard's Queen's Exhibition Hall which was the location of the 'Hamilton Library' scene.

 Seville monopolised Spanish trade with the New World for hundreds of years and much of the gold that crossed the Atlantic was smelted at the Royal Mint of Seville (Casa de la Moneda).
 On the wall above Bisset, where she sits on the stairs, is the engraving View of Seville from the Southwest Side (also called Seville in the 16th century).